 A red octopus's normal color is red or reddish brown, but like other octopuses it can change quickly—in a fraction of a second—to yellow, brown, white, red or a variety of mottled colors.
-To defend themselves or for social signaling (for example, courting), octopuses change to color patterns that contrast with their surroundings.
-To camouflage themselves, octopuses change to color patterns that blend with their surroundings.
-They can also alter their skin texture to match sand or the surface of smooth or rough rocks.
+To communicate or court, an octopus might contrast with its surroundings; to hide, it will camouflage itself.
+It can also alter skin texture to match sand or a rocky surface.

-An octopus usually forages at night, collecting several specimens before retreating to its den, where it eats at leisure.
-The octopus kills its prey (crabs are a favorite food) with venom secreted from its salivary glands, then cracks the shell with its sharp beak.
-If the prey is a snail, the octopus drills a hole in the snail's shell with its radula and injects a chemical that dissolves the snail's flesh from its shell.
+An octopus usually forages at night then retreats to its den to eat at leisure.
+It kills its prey (crabs are a favorite food) with venom secreted from its salivary glands, then cracks the shell with its sharp beak.
+It can also drill a hole in the snail's shell with its radula and inject a chemical that separates the snail's flesh from its shell.
 An octopus deposits empty shells outside its den in a pile–commonly called an "octopus's garden."

-Octopus eyes are similar to vertebrate eyes, with lenses, retinas and pupils.
-Although they have excellent eyesight, they use touch and smell to find food—thousands of chemical receptors and millions of texture receptors line the rims of their suckers.
-An octopus scours the sandy seafloor to flush out small prey, or crawls in and out of rocky areas to hunt crabs and shrimp.
+Although it has excellent eyesight, a red octopus uses touch and smell to find food—thousands of chemical receptors and millions of texture receptors line the rims of its suckers.
+It scours the sandy seafloor to flush out small prey, or crawls in and out of rocky areas to hunt crabs and shrimp.

-Octopuses are highly developed marine molluscs.
-They have three hearts—one pumps blood through the body and the other two pump blood through the gills.
+A red octopus is a highly developed marine mollusc.
+It has three hearts—one pumps blood through the body and the other two pump blood through the gills.
 Researchers consider octopuses to be the most intelligent invertebrates—maybe as intelligent as a house cat.